jabbott7335/ce-pe-bootcamp/docs/ea/labs.md

 ### Configuring a message bridge between IBM MQ and IBM Event Streams

 Using the Apache Kafka connector framework, integration team will now need to configure an "event bridge" using Red Hat OpenShift.
 The task can be performed programmatically via the OpenShift console.
 The bridge configuration will include connectivity details for accessing both IBM MQ and IBM Event Streams.

 Once configured and deployed, the bridge will utilize the Apache Kafka connector framework to read messages from the TO.KAFKA message queue and then publish those to the newly-created Orders event stream.

 1. Return to the OpenShift container platform dashboard.
 From the Home page, click the +icon (A) located in the top-right corner of the interface.
 ![OpenShift Add](./images/openshift-add.png)
 2. The interface will load an Import YAML configuration tool, with a black canvas awaiting input.
-Here you can supply YAML (Yet Another Markup Language) or JSON files to define new deployments on the OpenShift cluster.
-The YAML definition of the Apache Kafka connector "bridge" has been prepared ahead of time.
+Here you can supply YAML (Yet Another Markup Language) or JSON files to define new deployments on the OpenShift cluster.The YAML definition of the Apache Kafka connector "bridge" has been prepared ahead of time.
 Copy and paste the following YAML exactly as written into the Import YAML canvas:
 ```yaml
 apiVersion: eventstreams.ibm.com/v1beta2
 kind: KafkaConnector